ropensci/mctq/README.md

 As of today, `mctq` offers solutions for all variables proposed by the original MCTQ authors.
-Because MCTQ is actively used by a sleep research group, we have also developed different tools and analysis that can help you with you research.
+Because MCTQ is actively used by a sleep research group, we have also developed different tools and analyses that can help you with your research.
 You can expect new features and also new articles/vignettes to be added to the package in the future.

 ## Citation

 If you use `mctq` in your research, please consider citing it.
-We put a lot of work to build and maintain a free and open source R package.
-You can find `mctq` citation below.
+We put a lot of work to build and maintain a free and open-source R package.
+You can find the `mctq` citation below.

 ``` r
 citation("mctq")